 - There is no evidence that either progesterone troches or progesterone cream confer adequate endometrial protection (7).

-- Tibolone is a synthetic progestogenic hormone which, once metabolized, acts like oestrogen, progestogen and testosterone (see AMS information sheet on Tibolone for Post - Menopausal women).
+- Tibolone is a synthetic progestogenic hormone which, once metabolized, acts like oestrogen, progestogen and testosterone (see AMS information sheet on Tibolone as menopausal hormone therapy).

-- Testosterone – is sometimes added to MHT and may improve libido and energy in some women (see AMS information sheet on Low Libido and Testosterone Therapy).
+- Testosterone – is sometimes added to MHT and may improve libido and energy in some women (see AMS information sheet on Sexual difficulties in the menopause).